jolocom/jolocom-lib/docs/interactionFlows.rst

-.. note:: For further documentation and examples of how to create and send credential requests, check the `api documentation <https://htmlpreview.github.io/?https://raw.githubusercontent.com/jolocom/jolocom-lib/master/api_docs/documentation/classes/credentialrequest.html>`_, the `demo service implementation <https://github.com/jolocom/demo-sso>`_, and the `integration tests <https://github.com/jolocom/jolocom-lib/tree/master/tests/integration>`_.
+.. note:: For further documentation and examples of how to create and send credential requests, check the `api documentation <https://htmlpreview.github.io/?https://raw.githubusercontent.com/jolocom/jolocom-lib/master/api_docs/documentation/classes/credentialrequest.html>`_, the `demo service implementation <https://github.com/jolocom/demo-sso>`_, the `integration tests <https://github.com/jolocom/jolocom-lib/tree/master/tests/integration>`_, and finally `this collection of examples <https://github.com/Exulansis/Validation-Examples>`_.

 The easiest way to make the credential request consumable for the client applications is to encode it as a `JSON Web Token <https://jwt.io/introduction/>`_.
 This allows us to easily validate signatures on individual messages, and prevent some replay attacks.